fsmMLK/inkscapeCreateMarkers/README.md

 ## Requirements (all versions)

 - You will need [inkscapeMadeEasy](https://github.com/fsmMLK/inkscapeMadeEasy) plugin installed.
-Check the compatibility table above to know the correct version you need.
+Check the compatibility table above to know the version you need.

 ## Installation procedure (v1.0 only)